Francis M. Drake

-Biography
+Early life

-Drake was born in Rushville, Illinois, the son of John Adams Drake and Harriet Jane O'Neal.
-He later moved to Centerville, Iowa.
-He received a good business education, and became a merchant.
-He married Mary Jane Lord on December 24, 1855.
-They had seven children.
+Drake was born on December 30, 1830, in Rushville, Illinois, one of 14 children of John Adams Drake and Harriet Jane O'Neal.
+In 1836, his family moved to Fort Madison, Iowa until 1846.
+In 1846, they moved to Davis County, where John established the town of Drakesville, Iowa.
+He adventured to California, where he accidentally steered a steam ship into a reef in the Pacific Ocean, wrecking the steamer.
+In 1859, he opened a general store in Unionville, Iowa.

+Career

 During the California Gold Rush, he led two expeditions across the plains from Iowa to California.
 The first one left in 1852.
 During that trip with ox teams, he and just 7 other teamsters encountered a band of 300 Pawnee on the plains of Nebraska and he succeeded in blunting their attack with little loss-reportedly after personally slaying the Pawnee leader with a knife, demoralizing the remaining Indians, who broke contact.
 The second trip in 1854 escorted a herd of cattle.
 Returning by ship after the second trip, he was wrecked off of Point Arguello.
 Eight hundred passengers were killed, but Drake assisted in rescuing 200 passengers.